skasimalla/selenium-gong-sf/README.md

-Run the chrome driver in the zip file (just double click)
+git clone <this url>

-And run
+Run the chrome driver in the zip file (just double click)- If you do this manually you can skip below commands unzip *zip open chromedriver-mac-arm64/chromedriver

 mvn exec:java -Dexec.mainClass="com.sam.selenium.SalesForce"